 Rexulti (brexpiprazole) is a prescription drug that’s used to treat depression and other conditions related to mental health.
 Rexulti can cause side effects that range from mild to serious.
 Examples include weight gain and headache.

 Rexulti is taken to treat the following conditions:

-- Major depressive disorder (MDD).
-MDD is often simply referred to as depression.
+- major depressive disorder (MDD), which is often simply referred to as depression, in adults

 Some people may experience mild or serious side effects during their Rexulti treatment.
 The most commonly reported side effects in studies of Rexulti were:

 - akathisia (feeling of restlessness, such as a constant, uncontrollable urge to move around)

 * To learn more about this side effect, see the “Side effects explained” section below.

 Rexulti can cause mild side effects in some people.
 Examples of mild side effects that have been reported with Rexulti include: